sergenp/book-store-api-drf/README.md

   - Users can add/remove books to/from their Carts
     - POST to Cart endpoint (/api/cart/) with a book id creates a CartItem in the database:
       ```py
       class CartItemModel(BaseModel):
           cart = models.ForeignKey(CartModel, on_delete=models.CASCADE)
           book = models.ForeignKey(BookModel, on_delete=models.CASCADE)
           amount = models.IntegerField(default=1)
       ```
       if the CartItem already is created, amount is increased by 1
     - DELETE to Cart endpoint:
         - with a book data:
-            - If there is CartItem with the book and amount is >1, it decreases amount by 1
+            - If there is CartItem with the book and amount is >1, it decreases amount by 1, readds the amount to BookModel's store_amount
-            - Otherwise deletes the book
+            - Otherwise deletes the CartItem
         - without a book data:
             - It deletes the Cart from db (sets the deleted flag 1)